Stye self-care: Home remedies & treatment

 Feeling sick and unsure why?
 Speak with a GP online in 15 minutes.

 Resist the urge to squeeze or pop the stye.
-It's tempting for sure, but it can actually push the infection deeper and make things worse.Is it OK to leave a stye alone?
+It's tempting for sure, but it can actually push the infection deeper and make things worse.When to seek professional help

 Sometimes, a stye can be a bit more stubborn or lead to complications.
 It's time to call your doctor if:- The stye is very painful or doesn't improve after a week of home care.